Connect with us

 Kevin Cho Tipton, a critical care nurse practitioner who works at two public hospitals in South Florida, said the irony of hospitals’ muted opposition to the state’s immigration law is that the governor ratified another law this year that protects health care workers’ free speech.

-The law was partly intended to shield physicians from disciplinary action if they advocate for alternative treatments for or question the safety of covid vaccines, but it also protects speech about public policy, including postings on social media.
+The law was partly intended to shield physicians from disciplinary action if they advocate for alternative treatments for covid-19 or question the safety of covid vaccines, but it also protects speech about public policy, including postings on social media.

 Tipton said he traveled to Tallahassee in April to urge Florida lawmakers to oppose the immigration bill, and he posted a video on Twitter of his testimony.
 He also conducted an informal survey of 120 co-workers at a public hospital in Broward County.